RetroDECK/ES-DE/HAIKU.md

 Games don't start, just displays a black screen.

+### Beetle PSX HW

+Crashes on game start.

 ### blueMSX

+Can't run compressed game files such as those with the .zip extension.

+### bsnes

 Can't run compressed game files such as those with the .zip extension.